additiveinverse/placeguntohead/contents/articles/skylup.md

 To streak across the sky
 Beautiful alarms
 Warning end of day
 And in shining streaks of firefly gold
-Herald the best parts of the evening
+carry on the best parts of the evening
 With you.